Fiscal multiplier: United States

 In congressional testimony given in July 2008, Mark Zandi, chief economist for Moody's Economy.com, provided estimates of the one-year multiplier effect for several fiscal policy options.
 The multipliers showed that any form of increased government spending would have more of a multiplier effect than any form of tax cuts.
 The most effective policy, a temporary increase in food stamps, had an estimated multiplier of 1.73.
 The lowest multiplier for a spending increase was general aid to state governments, 1.36.
 Among tax cuts, multipliers ranged from 1.29 for a payroll tax holiday down to 0.27 for accelerated depreciation.
 Making the Bush tax cuts permanent had the second-lowest multiplier, 0.29.
 Refundable lump-sum tax rebates, the policy used in the Economic Stimulus Act of 2008, had the second-largest multiplier for a tax cut, 1.26.

 According to Otto Eckstein, estimation has found "textbook" values of multipliers are overstated.
-The following tables has assumptions about monetary policy along the left hand side.
+The following table has assumptions about monetary policy along the left hand side.
 Along the top is whether the multiplier value is for a change in government spending (ΔG) or a tax cut (−ΔT).

 The above table is for the fourth quarter under which a permanent change in policy is in force.

 In 2013 a study has been published examining economic features that impact fiscal multipliers.
-It found that the output effect of an increase in government consumption is larger in industrial than in developing countries, the fiscal multiplier is relatively large in economies operating under predetermined exchange rate but zero in economies operating under flexible exchange rates; fiscal multipliers in open economies are lower than in closed economies and fiscal multipliers in high-debt countries are also zero.
+It found that the output effect of an increase in government consumption is larger in industrial than in developing countries, the fiscal multiplier is relatively large in economies operating under a predetermined exchange rate but zero in economies operating under flexible exchange rates; fiscal multipliers in open economies are lower than in closed economies and fiscal multipliers in high-debt countries are also zero.